apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 <br>
 #### Step 4: Rebuilding the Application and Connecting to Console
 <br>
-1. Run the `newt run` command to rebuild the application, create an new image and start a GDB process:
+1. Run the `newt run` command to rebuild the application, create an new image, and start a GDB process:

 ```no-highlight